jxmot/ESP8266-config-data-V2/README.md

 * `C:\Program Files (x86)\Arduino\tools` - copy the contents of the plug-in zip file into this folder.

 I've tested the plug-in separately in each of the locations and have had no issues.

+## ArduinoJSON

+The ArduinoJSON library should be installed via the *library manager* in the Arduino IDE.
+This application was built and tested with **ArduinoJSON v5.11.0**.

 # Running the Application